lmns-solutions/arduino-interactive-lessons/communication/handpose-serial.md

 }
 {% endhighlight JavaScript %}

 Again, this should feel familiar!
-It's quite similar to our [PoseNet lesson](ml5js-serial.md#initialize-ml5s-posenet) thus far.
+It's quite similar to our {% include tlink.html id='communication-ml5js-serial' text='PoseNet lesson' %}#initialize-ml5s-posenet thus far.

 #### Subscribe to the new HandPose event